cmatth25/722_Group/TreeBuilding.md

 ```
 for file in *S.fna; do echo "${file}" | tr '\n' '\t'; grep '^>' ${file} | wc -l | tr '\n' '\t';  grep -v '^>' ${file} | wc -c; done
 ```
-Alright, let's concatenate... using paste
+Alright, let's concatenate... using paste.
+This code will concatentate the same line numbers together.
+Putting 23S directly following 16S.
+Then we'll move the combined sequences to a new directory.
 ```
 for file in `ls *_16S.fna | sed 's/_16S.fna@//g' `; do paste -d'\0' ${file}_16S.fna  ${file}_23S.fna > ${file}_combinedS.fna; done
 ```
 ```
 mkdir 16S_23S/ ; mv *dS.fna 16S_23S/; cd 16S_23S/
 ```

-Might be worth checking that you've got your sequences together and they're all about ~4.5 kb using the same script as before.
+It might be worth checking that you've got your sequences together and they're all about ~4.5 kb using the same script as before.

 This could be done for many such selected marker genes, or some alignments take the entire CDS translated into AA sequences.

 An alternative aggregate method, building a concensus tree, would take many orthologous genes, construct trees from each gene, and the final tree would be the result of the plurality "vote" from each gene tree, but we would want many more than 2.
-Many tree building packages will pull out coding sequences from annotated genomes and allow for concatenated or concensus multigene trees.

 Back to the point, let's rename the fasta headers to make our final labels easier.
 This makes things easier for the sake of labelling but is not necessarily advisable since you may be losing some information, but since the paste function to add 16S and 23S together messed it up anyways, you might at least want to re add accurate metadata.